codurance/katalyst-kickstart/ruby/README.md

 In case bundler is not available to you out of the box, use the command `sudo gem install bundler` to get it installed.

+If you still find yourself in trouble you can try [rvm](https://tecadmin.net/installing-ruby-on-ubuntu-debian/)

 ## Execute Tests

 The command `rspec`, will automatically look in the "spec" folder for test files which name ends in "\_spec" and executes them.